 TN: By that extension, who in the underground do you think is innovating this corner of electronic music?
 Who are popular artists doing the same thing?

-Yheti: In the underground right now, LITTLE SNAKE, Charlesthefirst and the rest of LAB GROUP (Potions and Supertask).
+Yheti: In the underground right now, LITTLE SNAKE, Charlesthefirst and the rest of LAB GROUP (Potions).
 DMVU is really forward-thinking, and he has a really wide skill range.
 I wish I could think of more people; there’s a lot of people who are pushing it forward.
 In terms of more popular people, I would say G Jones and EPROM.

 Obviously, Aphex Twin is probably the most popular person who’s constantly innovating.
 There are certain people, like Tipper, who is a huge innovator; there’s a whole genre – something like 200 musicians – who do what he did.
 [Tipper] was a huge innovator.
 Only a handful of people not imitating things, doing what will sell tickets; they’re intentionally trying to challenge people’s expectations and stuff.
 There are innovators in every genre and style, all over the world.
 Alix Perez is another really big one.
 He’s a champion.